Earthing system: IEC terminology

-"I" — All live parts isolated from Earth (French: isolé), except perhaps via a high impedance.
+"I" — All live parts isolated from Earth, or one point connected to Earth through an impedance.

 The second letter indicates the relationship between the exposed-conductive-parts of the installation, and Earth:

-"T" — Direct connection to Earth (French: terre), independent of a power-supply connection to Earth.
+"T" — Direct connection to Earth, independent of a power-supply connection to Earth.

-"N" — Direct connection to the point on the power-supply where the power-supply connects to Earth (French: neutre).
+"N" — Direct connection to the point on the power-supply where the power-supply connects to Earth.
 This point is typically the neutral point of a star-connected transformer, from where a neutral connection might also be provided.